 Programs and resources recognized by USA Judo as being contributory to the development of athlete, coaches and referees in the United States.
 Programs and resources may include, but not be limited to hosting camps, clinics, financial support and events that meet USA Judo Standards.

-Insurance coverage equivalent to or better than the insurance standards required of USA Judo when reciprocal participation and or point and coaching agreements are in place.
+Insurance coverage equivalent to or better than the insurance standards required of USA Judo when reciprocal participation and/or point and coaching agreements are in place.

-SafeSport and safety guidelines for members equivalent to those implemented by USA Judo, including reciprocal acceptance and publishing of disciplinary actions related to criminal and/or SafeSport-related incidents.
+SafeSport and safety guidelines for Members equivalent to those implemented by USA Judo, including reciprocal acceptance and publishing of disciplinary actions related to criminal and/or SafeSport-related incidents.
 Individual organizational governance-related disciplinary actions may or may not be accepted as reciprocal by USA Judo and will be determined by the USA Judo Board of Directors, in consultation with the USA Judo CEO.

 Named officers must be current USA Judo Members in good standing.